jaimejim/jaimejim.github.io/_posts/2025-11-25-dynamic-mashups-ai-agents.markdown

 These **dynamic mashups** are such that the experience isn't predetermined by frontend code but composed in real-time as agents interact with services.

-For at [Ericsson Research](https://www.ericsson.com/en/blog/2025/11/network-apis-for-ai-agents), working with [Vonage](https://www.vonage.com), we've been exploring how the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) enables agents to access both Communications Platform as a Service (CPaaS) APIs and network APIs.
+At [Ericsson Research](https://www.ericsson.com/en/blog/2025/11/network-apis-for-ai-agents), together with [Vonage](https://www.vonage.com), we've been exploring how [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) enables agents to access both Communications Platform as a Service (CPaaS) APIs and Network APIs.
 MCP is an open standard that lets AI systems discover and use external tools without manual integration.

 The technical implementation is straightforward: wrap APIs as MCP tools with defined schemas.
 For example, Vonage's SMS API becomes a `send_sms` tool.
 The agent sees it's available, understands its purpose from the schema, and can invoke it when needed.
 No hardcoded integration, no custom prompts—just dynamic capability discovery.
 Same thing goes for `device_location`, `contact_information` and others.